ross-brown/ross-brown/README.md

 Software Engineer 💻 / Musician 🎺
 -----------------

-I've been learning to code for the past ~9 months after deciding to make a career pivot from music.
+I've been learning to code for the past year after deciding to make a career pivot from music.
 Currently learning HTML, CSS, and JS.
 I want to be a full stack developer and build some really cool things.

 * 🌍  I'm based in Dallas, TX
-* ✉️  You can contact me at [rbrown\_98@yahoo.com](mailto:rbrown_98@yahoo.com)
+* ✉️  You can contact me at [rbrown\_98@yahoo.com](mailto:rbrown_98@yahoo.com) or [LinkedIn](https://www.linkedin.com/in/ross-brown-/)
 * ⚡  I have a master's degree in Music Performance 👀

 ### Skills